-At the core of LEAP's efforts is a desire to provide more detailed, regular, and routine tracking and monitoring of data around eating and physical activity practices, so community partners in Guilford County can improve their programming and resource distribution.
-This section provides evidence for the six indicator focus areas that emerged through LEAP's processes of engaging community partners.
-We outline a focus on eating practices, physical activity practices, barriers to healthy eating and physical activity, security, health literacy, and self-efficacy.
+At the core of LEAP's efforts is a desire to encourage and support more detailed, regular, and routine tracking and monitoring of data around eating and physical activity practices, so community partners in Guilford County can improve their programming and resource distribution.
+This section provides evidence for the four indicator focus areas that emerged through LEAP's processes of engaging community partners.
+We outline a focus on eating practices, physical activity practices, barriers, and health literacy.
 Each section features examples from the DAC, CAN, and Summit meetings, as well as potential data sources whenever possible.

-Before we delve into the details regarding LEAP's six indicator focus areas, however, readers must understand how LEAP researchers used the terms indicator and measure as part of this project.
+Before we delve into the details regarding LEAP's four indicator focus areas, however, readers must understand how LEAP researchers used the terms indicator and measure as part of this project.
 Generally, "indicator" often refers to a more conceptual framing of a problem or health issue, while "measure" considers what and how data is collected around that concept.
 For example, Greensboro/High Point made headlines in 2015 when the Food Research and Action Center (FRAC) named it the metropolitan area with the highest rates of food hardship.
 FRAC argues that "food hardship" is an indicator for hunger.
 They measure it through one question from the Gallup organization's Healthy Living Index: